 Because you are writing a persuasive essay, it is imperative that you make your position on the topic clear.
 Otherwise, how can you persuade someone that your view is the correct view?

-Since you have limited time and have to compare your perspective with at least one of the other perspectives anyway, choose one of the three perspectives given to you by the ACT to argue for in your thesis.
+Since you have limited time and have to compare your perspective with at least one other perspectives anyway, the most straightforward thing to do choose one of the three perspectives given to you by the ACT to argue for in your thesis.

-You must: Discuss the relationship between your perspective and at least one of the perspectives that the ACT mentions in the prompt.
+You must: Discuss the relationship between your perspective and at least one other perspective.

 Development and Support